 For randomisation part B, the randomisation program will allocate patients in a ratio of 1:1 between each of the arms.
 If the active treatment is not available at the hospital or is believed, by the attending clinician, to be contraindicated for the specific patient, then this fact will be recorded via the web-based form and the patient will be excluded from Randomisation part B.

-Main randomisation part C [adults aged ≥18 years only]:

-Eligible patients may be randomised to one of the arms listed below.

-No additional treatment

-Aspirin 150 mg by mouth (or nasogastric tube) or per rectum once daily until discharge.

-Note: The allocation in this randomisation should not influence the use of standard thromboprophylaxis care.

-The randomisation program will allocate patients in a ratio of 1:1 between the arms being evaluated in part C of the main randomisation.

-Main randomisation part D [adults, and children with COVID-19 pneumonia aged ≥2 years only]:
+Main randomisation part D:

 Eligible patients may be randomised to one of the arms listed below.